dkjonas/Wavin-AHC-9000-mqtt/README.md

 ### Testing
 Assuming you have a working mqtt server setup, you should now be able to control your AHC-9000 using mqtt.
 If you have the [Mosquitto](https://mosquitto.org/) mqtt tools installed on your mqtt server, you can execude:
 ```
-mosquitto_sub -u username -P password -t heat/floor/# -v
+mosquitto_sub -u username -P password -t heat/# -v
 ```
 to see all live updated parameters from the controller.

 To change the target temperature for a thermostat, use:
 ```
-mosquitto_pub -u username -P password -t heat/floor/1/target_set -m 20.5
+mosquitto_pub -u username -P password -t heat/floorXXXXXXXXXXXX/1/target_set -m 20.5
 ```
 where the number 1 in the above command is the output you want to control and 20.5 is the target temperature in degree celcius.
+XXXXXXXXXXXX is the MAC address of the Esp8266, so it will be unique for your setup.

 ### Integration with HomeAssistant
 If you have a working mqtt setup in [HomeAssistant](https://home-assistant.io/), all you need to do in order to control your heating from HomeAssistant, is to include the following in your `configuration.yaml`.
 Create an entry for each thermostat you want to control.
-Replace the number 0 in the topics with the id of the output.
+Replace the number 0 in the topics with the id of the output and XXXXXXXXXXXX with the MAC of the Esp8266 (can be determined with the mosquitto_sub command shown above)
 ```
 climate wavinAhc9000:
   - platform: mqtt
     name: floor_kitchen
-    current_temperature_topic: "heat/floor/0/current"
+    current_temperature_topic: "heat/floorXXXXXXXXXXXX/0/current"
-    temperature_command_topic: "heat/floor/0/target_set"
+    temperature_command_topic: "heat/floorXXXXXXXXXXXX/0/target_set"
-    temperature_state_topic: "heat/floor/0/target"
+    temperature_state_topic: "heat/floorXXXXXXXXXXXX/0/target"
-    availability_topic: "heat/floor/online"
+    availability_topic: "heat/floorXXXXXXXXXXXX/online"
     payload_available: "True"
     payload_not_available: "False"
     qos: 0

 sensor wavinBattery:
   - platform: mqtt
-    state_topic: "heat/floor/0/battery"
+    state_topic: "heat/floorXXXXXXXXXXXX/0/battery"
-    availability_topic: "heat/floor/online"
+    availability_topic: "heat/floorXXXXXXXXXXXX/online"
     payload_available: "True"
     payload_not_available: "False"
     name: floor_kitchen_battery